-Our mission is to keep the public informed about highly time-sensitive opportunities to participate in preservation efforts for ancient Indigenous sites.
+Our mission is to keep the public informed about time-sensitive opportunities to participate in preservation efforts for ancient Indigenous sites.
 That’s how we win.

 Did you know that most ancient Indigenous sites get destroyed without any public notice or debate at all?
 This is done on purpose.
 Often, it is illegal.

+This is usually caused by financial fraud.
 We are here to end that practice in the Commonwealth of Massachusetts.

 Nayyag Preserve was founded by a group who met working together to save a 10,000 year old Indigenous archeological site in Northampton, MA from destruction by the Massachusetts Department of Transportation in 2020.